 Analytics, reporting, scheduling, and more.
-Try NapoleonCat and save 90% of your time spent on petty tasks.
+Try NapoleonCat and save tons of your time spent on petty tasks.

 For more Instagram knowledge, check out our other articles:

-- What’s New on Instagram in 2021: New Features and Updates
+- What’s New on Instagram: New Features and Updates

 - How to Analyze Competitors on Instagram